larsvansoest/larsvansoest.github.io/_posts/2021-12-08-creating-a-dev-blog.md

     - At *Frontend configuration*, enter a name, and select *https* as protocol.
 At *certificate*, click *Create a New Certificate*, enter a name, select *Create Google-managed certificate*, enter `loadbalancer.<custom_domain>` at domains, and click *Create*.

-5. Review the load balancer's settings, and click *Create*.
+5. Review the load balancer's settings and click *Create*.

 6. At the created load balancer's details, find the load balancer's ip-adress.
 Modify the *DNS* of your custom domain by adding the following rule.